 The sampling design and the methods followed will determine how the data can be used.
-Properly documenting the details of your objectives and sampling design is important so that those using the data will understand how and why the data was collected.
-Various fields exist in the AKN database to provide details on the survey methods, sampling design, and objectives.
-The study protocol defined in the database also contains a field to include a URL for links to more extensive documentation.
+Properly documenting the details of your objectives and sampling design is important so that those using the data will understand how and why the data were collected.
+Some fields exist in the AKN database to provide details on survey methods, sampling and observers.
+There will also be a field in the database for a link to the USFWS Service Catalog (ServCat), where site-specific protocols will be stored and where detailed descriptions of each study should also be stored.